NinaRocket/DRIVERkick/README.md

  ## Awesome Feature Code-

 > 1st feature: Vin Number and how it works
 - The user inputs their vehicles VIN number, which is then sent to the NHSTA government API for decoding.
-- The information comes back and the user verifies the information matches their vehicle, and the vehicle is created.
-- This allows for easy one input entry to create vehicles and get accurate information.
+The information comes back and the user verifies the information matches their vehicle, and the vehicle is created.
+This allows for easy one input entry to create vehicles and get accurate information.
+This prevents the user from being confronted with a large form that could be filled with accidentally erronious information.

  <br>